TherinS/Pystromo/Pystromo_install_script/pystromo-60-install-README.txt

 	-You may need to make it executable:
 	$ sudo chmod +x $HOME/.local/share/applications/Pystromo-60-launcher.desktop

-To create a right-click script launcher in Caja for the map picker (optional):
+To create a right-click script launcher in Caja for the map picker:
-(Edit the path as necessary for your file manager) 5)Copy Pystromo-60-map-picker-v3.sh to $HOME/.config/caja/scripts
+(**Edit the path as necessary for your file manager**) 5)Copy Pystromo-60-map-picker-v3.sh to $HOME/.config/caja/scripts
     $ mkdir -p $HOME/.config/caja/scripts
     $ cp Pystromo-60-map-picker-v3.sh $HOME/.config/caja/scripts
 	-You may need to make it executable with:
 	$ sudo chmod +x $HOME/.config/caja/scripts/Pystromo-60-map-picker-v3.sh

-For the Application menu to display an icon (recommended if you created a launcher):
+For the Application menu to display an icon:
 6)Copy nostromo-001.jpeg to
     $HOME/Pictures/icons
 	-You may need to create the 'icons' folder first: